jessicasunxx/solar-financial-calculator/README.md

 ## Setup Instructions

+### Option 1: Access Online

+1. Simply visit the live calculator at: https://jessicasunxx.github.io/solar-financial-calculator/solar-dashboard.html
+2. No installation or downloads required - works in any modern browser

-### Option 1: Running Locally
+### Option 2: Run Locally

 1. Clone this repository or download the files: git clone https://github.com/jessicasunxx/solar-financial-calculator.git

 2. Navigate to the project directory: cd solar-financial-calculator

-3. Open `solar-dashboard.html` in any modern web browser.
+3. Open solar-dashboard.html in any modern web browser.

-### Option 2: Deploying to a Web Server

-1. Upload the following files to your web server:
-   - `solar-dashboard.html`
-   - `solar-dashboard-code.js`
-2. Access the tool through your web server URL.

 ## Technical Details